denoland/manual/continuous_integration.md

         uses: actions/checkout@v2

       - name: Setup Deno
-        uses: denolib/setup-deno@v2
+        uses: denoland/setup-deno@v1.0.0
         with:
           deno-version: v1.x
 ```

-All this pipeline does at the moment is set up GitHub Actions and Deno, and it's
+All this pipeline does at the moment is set up GitHub Actions and Deno, and it
-configured to trigger a workflow run on push and pull request events.
-If you
+is configured to trigger a workflow run on push and pull request events.
+Note
+that in the example the `latest` version of `ubuntu` image is used, but you
-need additional stability for a production pipeline, for example, you can also
+could specify an exact version for added stability in a production pipeline,
-specify exact versions of the operating system(s) and Deno, such as
-`ubuntu-20.04` and `deno-version: v1.14`.
-This way, if GitHub Actions tags a
-newer version of Ubuntu Linux as `latest` tomorrow, your pipeline runs will not
-break unexpectedly.
+such as `ubuntu-20.04`.

 To expand the workflow you can add any of the `deno` CLI commands that you might
 need.
 The code below shows how to check the formatting, lint the code, run the